vmware-tanzu-labs/educates-training-platform/docs/getting-started/local-environment.md

 Reinstalling Educates
 ---------------------

-When you run the `educates create-cluster` script to create the local Kubernetes cluster, it will also install Educates.
+When you run the `educates create-cluster` command to create the local Kubernetes cluster, it will also install Educates.
 If you wish to delete and reinstall just Educates after the cluster has been created, first run:

 ```
 educates admin platform delete